 |Medical Alert Connect||Free||– Mobile app for subscribers and caregivers with instant notifications if your loved one presses their help button.|

-– Gives emergency personnel quick access to your door key in event of emergency|
+– Gives emergency personnel quick access to your door key in an emergency

 Yes, Medical Alert doesn’t require long-term contracts.
 While you will have to sign a monitoring agreement, you can pay on a month-to-month basis and cancel at any time.
-You also won’t have to pay any activation or equipment fees.
+You also won’t have to pay activation or equipment fees.

 Yes, you can shower with Medical Alert equipment.
 Their wearable devices are water-resistant, so you can safely press your help button while showering to receive help in the event of a fall or injury.
 However, we do not recommend submerging the button in water.

 Medical Alert offers reliable 24-hour monitoring, and they have fast response times (19 seconds on average) compared to the industry average.